Cody Wilson: Political and economic views

-Wilson is generally opposed to intellectual property rights.
-He indicated his primary goal is the subversion of state structures and he hopes that his contributions may help to dismantle the existing system of capitalist property relations.

-In a January 2013 interview with Glenn Beck about the nature of and motivations behind his effort to develop and share gun 3D printable files Wilson said:(It's) a real political act, giving you a magazine, telling you that it will never be taken away...
+In a January 2013 interview with Glenn Beck about the nature of and motivations behind his effort to develop and share gun 3D printable files Wilson said: "(It's) a real political act, giving you a magazine, telling you that it will never be taken away...
 That's real politics.
 That's radical equality.
 That's what I believe in...
 I'm just resisting.
 What am I resisting?
 I don't know, the collectivization of manufacture?
 The institutionalization of the human psyche?
 I'm not sure.
 But I can tell you one thing: this is a symbol of irreversibility.
-They can never eradicate the gun from the earth.
+They can never eradicate the gun from the earth."

-Awards

-Wireds "Danger Room" named Wilson one of "The 15 Most Dangerous People in the World" in 2012.
-In 2015 and 2017, Wired said that he was one of the five most dangerous people on the Internet; in 2019 it named him one of the most dangerous people on the internet for the decade.
+Intellectual Property

+Wilson's "Black Flag White Paper."

+Wilson is generally opposed to intellectual property rights.
+He has indicated a primary goal of the subversion of state structures and the dismantling of the existing system of capitalist property relations.
+Wilson rejects the concept of copyrighting gun designs.
+As he put it in his 2024 Black Flag White Paper, Defense Distributed used open-source licenses for its work because they "frustrate state and world government attempts to control 3D gun files."
+He draws a direct line between copyright registration and gun confiscation:

+"Everybody knows registration of your firearms is the prelude—the first step toward confiscation.
+How does that not apply to registering your 3D printed gun files with the federal government?
+It's noxious."